-A. Academic Cases
+Academic Cases

-1. Confrontation
+A. Confrontation

-- a.
+i.
 If a student or another member of the community (including members of the faculty) suspects that the actions of another student are not consistent with the academic aspects of the Honor Code, they should talk in person with the student who committed the alleged violation to determine whether or not a potential violation has occurred.
 If the confronting party is satisfied that no violation has occurred, no further action is needed.
 If, after the conversation, the confronting party still believes that a violation may have occurred, the confronting party should ask the confronted student to report themself to the Honor Board (preferably, in writing).
-This process of confrontation should be conducted in a completely confidential manner. - b.
+This process of confrontation should be conducted in a completely confidential manner.

+- ii.
 The confronted student is obligated to contact the Head of the Honor Board within 48 hours to report that an infraction may have occurred.
 If the confronting party has not heard from the Head of the Honor Board within 48 hours, they should report the possible infraction and the student's name to the Head.
-This should be done in writing, if possible. - c.
+This should be done in writing, if possible. - iii.
 Both the confronting and confronted parties must write separate statements explaining the circumstances as they perceive them.
-In ordinary circumstances the statements should be submitted to the Honor Board within 72 hours after the confronted student and the Honor Board have made contact. - d.
+In ordinary circumstances the statements should be submitted to the Honor Board within 72 hours after the confronted student and the Honor Board have made contact. - iv.
 The Head of the Honor Board and the Dean of the Undergraduate College, or their designee from the Dean's Office, will read both statements to determine if a hearing is warranted.
-If it is unclear whether a matter should be addressed
+If it is unclear whether a matter should be addressed by the Academic or Social Honor Board, the Head of the Honor Board in conjunction with the Dean of the Undergraduate College, or their designee from the Dean's Office, shall decide to whom the matter will be referred.